 Carla Davis Cash

-Carla Davis Cash is Assistant Professor of Piano and Piano Pedagogy at Texas Tech University where she serves as Chair of the Keyboard Division, coordinates the undergraduate class piano program, and teaches graduate and undergraduate courses in pedagogy and applied music.
+Carla Davis Cash is Associate Professor of Piano and Piano Pedagogy at Texas Tech University where she serves as Chair of the Keyboard Division, teaches graduate and undergraduate courses in pedagogy and applied music, coordinates the undergraduate class piano program, and oversees keyboard area teaching assistants.

-Dr. Cash has presented solo recitals across the United States, in Europe, and in Central and South America, and performs frequently as a collaborative pianist.
-She is a founding member of the Vario Piano Quartet, a group that promotes the repertoire of the two-piano, eight-hand ensemble.
+As a recitalist, Dr. Cash has presented solo and collaborative performances throughout the United States, in Europe, and in Central and South America.
 She is a previous winner of the Grace Capua Award from the Chopin Foundation of the United States and of the Dranoff International Two Piano Collegiate Competition.

 To contact Dr. Cash, email her at